pollenium/bramble/Pollenium-Whitepaper.md

 Pollenium is an application agnostic gossip network designed to work in the browser.

+>  ⚠️ This whitepaper is not finalized

-## Gossip Protocols
+## Gossip Networks

-A gossip protocol is a method of propogating a message that does not rely on the trust of a central party.
-Gossip protocols propogate messages analagous to rumors: one party tells their peers, each of whom tells their peers.
+A gossip network is a method of propogating a message that does not rely on the trust of a central party.
+Gossip networks propogate messages analagous to rumors: one party tells their peers, each of whom tells their peers.
 Assuming a sufficient proportion of peers honestly re-propogate the message, it is possible to sufficiently guarantee all parties will receive the message.

-### Current Applications of Gossip Protocols
+### Current Applications of Gossip Networks

-The following is a non-exhaustive list of gossip protocols currently in use:
+The following is a non-exhaustive list of gossip networks currently in use:

-1. The Bitcoin blockchain (along with most public blockchains) uses a gossip protocol to propogate requests to transfer assets as well as blocks of confirmed asset transfers
+1. The Bitcoin blockchain (along with most public blockchains) uses a gossip network to propogate requests to transfer assets as well as blocks of confirmed asset transfers
-2. TOR uses a gossip protocol to propogate entry gateways for hidden services
+2. TOR uses a gossip network to propogate entry gateways for hidden services
-3. BitTorrent uses a gossip protocol to propogate peer entry notifications
+3. BitTorrent uses a gossip network to propogate peer entry notifications

 ## Application Gnostic vs Application Agnostic Systems